On an extension of the universal monodromy representation for $\mathbb{P}^1\backslash\{0,1,\infty\}$: Application: proving the analytic continuation and functional equation of

-(where we take $x=-\log z$ to obtain the last integral), for the analytic continuation of this integral to complex values of $s$ for which $\Re s \leq 2$ the standard ({\sc Hankel}) contour $C$ slightly above the real axis beginning at $+\infty$, encircling 0 in the positive direction and returning to $+\infty$ slightly below the real axis is not suitable, because the dilogarithm monodromy term arising from moving about 0 is $2 \pi i x,$ which does not have finite {\sc Mellin} transform.
-Instead we borrow an idea from the sine transform proof of the functional equation for $\zeta(s)$ due to {\sc Titchmarsh} (see \cite{Titch}), to deal with the singularity at $x=0$ and hence achieve the analytic continuation to $1 < \Re s <2.$ The resulting integral lends itself nicely to the use of {\sc Euler's} dilogarithm inversion formula, which is a functional equation of the dilogarithm effecting a change between $z=0$ and $z=1.$ This effectively shifts the monodromy of $\Li_{2}(e^{-x})$ to $x=+\infty$, so that {\sc Hankel's} contour may be used.
+(where we take $x=-\log z$ to obtain the last integral).
+For the analytic continuation of this integral to complex values of $s$ for which $\Re s \leq 2$ the standard ({\sc Hankel}) contour $C$ (as pictured below) is not suitable with this integrand, because the dilogarithm monodromy term arising from moving about 0 is $2 \pi i x,$ which does not have finite {\sc Mellin} transform.

+Instead we use {\sc Euler's} dilogarithm inversion formula, which is a functional equation of the dilogarithm effecting a change between $z=0$ and $z=1.$ This shifts the monodromy of $\Li_{2}(e^{-x})$ to $x=+\infty$, so that {\sc Hankel's} contour may be used.

 Now write $\Li_{2,1 \times (n-2)}(z) := \Li_{211\ldots 1}(z)$ with the index $1$ repeated $n-2$ times; i.e. the multiple polylogarithm